cosai-oasis/oasis-open-project/GOVERNANCE.md

 ### Technical Steering Committee (TSC)
 The TSC is responsible for the overall technical health and direction of the project and advises the PGB on such matters.
 Further, the TSC is responsible for releases, and overseeing work of Workstreams, WS Chairs, Contributors, and Maintainers.

-All sponsoring organizations have the option for one TSC representative.
+[Premier Sponsors and Founding Sponsors](https://github.com/cosai-oasis/oasis-open-project/blob/main/SPONSORS.md) will have the option for one TSC Representative.
 This person may be different from the PGB representative and should be a subject matter expert.

 The PGB also creates a set number of TSC seats for non-sponsoring participants which are held for academic institutions, non-profit organizations, and other non-commercial entities such as government organizations.
 These members should also participate in at least one Workstream.